MIDAS Knowledge Base

-How do I import client data from another application into MIDAS?You can import clients from other applications into MIDAS via MIDAS Admin Options → Manage MIDAS → Database → Database Tools → Import Data.
+How do I import client data from another application into MIDAS?You can import clients from other applications into MIDAS via MIDAS Admin Options → Import / Export.
+(In older versions of MIDAS, this could be found instead under Manage MIDAS → Database → Database Tools → Import Data)

 WARNING: We strongly advise backing up your database before importing any data

 Pre-RequisitsUsing the import tool, you can import client data into MIDAS v4.06 or later, that is either in a .csv (Comma Separated Values), or .txt (Tab, or other character, Delimited) file format.